Our Services during Covid-19

 We are following the government’s guidelines on safe working environments to keep our team safe.
-Therefore we are working in smaller groups in shifts.
 We have changed the way we work to maintain social distancing, but working in this way means things take a bit longer.
 So this means that we do not have the capacity to perform as many consultations and procedures as normal.
-Lots of work we have to do such as holding pets to be examined, taking blood samples, performing ultrasound scans, or operations requires team members to work closely together.
+Lots of work we have to do such as holding pets to be examined, taking blood samples, performing ultrasound scans, or operations require team members to work closely together.
 Our vets and nurses are very dedicated to the health and welfare of their patients, but we need to consider the health and welfare of the vets and nurses too.
 We are doing everything we can to offer all essential health care to your pet in as timely manner as possible.

 Thank you for your understanding and continued support.
 We hope that you, your family, and your pets stay well throughout this pandemic.